 - New Volunteer interview or Returning Volunteer check-in

-Once confirmed, New and Returning Volunteers will receive access to their CampSite Staff Dashboard (currently under construction) to complete the volunteer requirements.
+Once confirmed, New and Returning Volunteers will receive access to their CampSite Staff Dashboard to complete the volunteer requirements.
 Returning Volunteers must update their records yearly.
 The Volunteer Contract is contingent upon the full completion of the following:

 - Medical Requirements:

-c.
-TB/PPD Skin Test completed within 12 months of first camp session.
-Returning volunteers must update if they are determined to be at high risk
+- TB/PPD Skin Test Results.
+Volunteers must update if they are determined to be at high risk.

 - Varicella or date of illness